yuyongcan/yuyongcan/README.md

 ### 嗨，我是中科院自动化所 [余永灿](http://yuyongcan.github.io) 👋
 👯 Hi, I am [Yongcan Yu](http://yuyongcan.github.io), a postgraduate from Institute of Automation, Chinese Academy of Sciences (CASIA).
 My tutor is [Jian Liang](https://liangjian.xyz/). 👋

-🔭 I’m currently working on machine learning topics including test-time adaptation, federated learning.
+🔭 I’m currently working on machine learning topics about test-time adaptation.
 <!--
 **yuyongcan/yuyongcan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.